usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 See Also
 ---------

-* :ref:`Creating Parameter Types <creating-param-types>` - Learn how to create parameter types.
+* :ref:`Creating Parameter Types <how-to-create-parameter-types>` - Learn how to create parameter types.